Years ago, a Russian scientist discovered a phenomenon in physics utilizing sound waves.

-Instead of using this technology to help people, the military orders him to weaponize it.
-He refuses.
+Instead of using this technology to help people, the military urged him to weaponize it.
+He refused.

-He takes his wife and young children and leaves Russia forever.
+He took his wife and young children and left Russia forever.

-He comes to the United States and brings his knowledge with him to the New World.
+He came to the United States and brought his knowledge to the New World.

-In the United States he meets another Russian immigrant, and together they create a start up company focusing on this new technology.
+In the United States, he met another Russian immigrant, and together, they created a start-up company focusing on this new technology.

 This site provides the following: